edhowland/bungaku/docs/README.md

-# henshin
+# Bungaku

 Ruby Markdown Templating Engine

 ## Version

-0.1.0
+0.1.1

 ## Abstract

-Henshin (Japanese for transform) is a Ruby library (and gem) for templating engine for creating Markdown and other formats, such as HTML and PDF.
+Bungaku (Japanese for Literature) is a Ruby library (and gem) for templating engine for creating Markdown and other formats, such as HTML and PDF.
 It follows the convention of an 'Outside-In' style of templating.
 Many other template engines are 'Inside-Out'.
 E.g. ERb is an example of one type.